Plan B Overview

 Plan B Coursework Requirements

 Students who select the Plan B track are required a minimum of 33 credit hours of graduate work.
 Of these credits, at least 27 must be completed in Communicology courses numbered 600 and above.
 Students who wish to undertake the non-thesis option are still required to take and successfully complete COMG 601 [Theories of Communicology] and COMG 602 [Research Methods in Communicology].
-Courses from allied disciplines may be counted toward the degree only with prior approval of the graduate chair (see Petition Form for enrolling in graduate course outside of Communicology).
+Courses from allied disciplines may be counted toward the degree only with prior approval of the Director of Graduate Studies (see Petition Form for enrolling in graduate course outside of Communicology).
 On rare occasions, we may allow students to use an upper-division undergraduate course toward their M.A. in Communicology degree requirements (see Petition Form for enrolling in an upper-division Communicology course).